formers/former/README.md

   ->state('warning')
 ```

-What you actually get is the following output :
+What you actually get is the following output (with Bootstrap) :

 ```html
 <div class="control-group warning">